GhostofGoes/getmac/README.md

 getmac --help
 getmac --version

-# No arguments will return MAC of the default interface.
+# Invoking with no arguments will return MAC of the default interface
 getmac

+# Usage as a module
-python -m getmac
+python3 -m getmac

 # Interface names, IPv4/IPv6 addresses, or Hostnames can be specified
 getmac --interface ens33